Sandnes: Government

-Sandnes Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+Sandnes Municipality is responsible for primary education, outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
-The mayor is indirectly elected by a vote of the municipal council.
+The mayor is elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Sør-Rogaland District Court and the Gulating Court of Appeal.

+Sandnes is divided into 14 buroughs: Austrått, Figgjo, Ganddal, Hana, Høle, Lura, Malmheim og Soma, Riska, Sandved, Stangeland, Sviland, Trones og Sentrum, and Forsand.
+For administrative purposes, these are grouped into 6 områdeutvalg: Øst, Nord, Sørøst, Sør, Sentrum, and Vest.

 Municipal council

 The municipal council (Kommunestyre) of Sandnes is made up of 49 representatives that are elected to four-year terms.
 Elections are always held two years from the parliamentary elections.
 The tables below show the current and historical composition of the council by political party.